mjopenglsdl/small3d/BUILDING.md

 - [FreeType](https://www.freetype.org/download.html)
 - [bzip2](http://www.bzip.org)

-Compile and install the dependencies:

-- Create a directory called *deps* inside the small3d directory.
-- For SDL2, download the binary package (.framework) and place it in *deps*.
+Inside the small3d directory, create a directory called *deps* and, within it, one called *include* and one called *lib*.

+#### Set up SDL2 or GLFW

+If you are going to use SDL2, place its .framework package in *deps*.
+Otherwise, in order to use GLFW, from inside its archive directory, execute:

+	mkdir build
+	cd build
+	cmake ..
+	cmake --build .

+Then, copy the file *libglfw3.a* from *build/src* to *small3d/deps/lib* and the *GLFW* directory from inside the archive's *include* directory to *small3d/deps/include*.

+#### Set up OGG, GLEW and Google Test

-- Build the OGG library, according to the instructions.
+Build the OGG library, according to the instructions.
 Also, install it (with *sudo make install*).
-- Build GLEW, Google Test and Vorbis according to the instructions provided in their distributions.
+Build GLEW, Google Test and Vorbis according to the instructions provided in their distributions.
 Don't run *make install* on them.
-- Build Portaudio according to the instructions.
-You may have to perform the following changes to the *configure* file beforehand, depending on the version you are using and the version of your OSX system:
-	- Around line 15790, replace CFLAGS="$CFLAGS -I\$(top_srcdir)/src/os/unix **-Werror**" with CFLAGS="$CFLAGS -I\$(top_srcdir)/src/os/unix **-Wall**"
-	- Around line 15821, there are some condition statements, checking the version of your operating system.
-By copy pasting one of them, add a condition for your version, before the final *else* statement, if it is newer than the ones mentioned there, for example:

-	  			elif xcodebuild -version -sdk macosx10.11 Path >/dev/null 2>&1 ; then
-	       			mac_version_min="-mmacosx-version-min=10.4"
-	       	 		mac_sysroot="-isysroot `xcodebuild -version -sdk macosx10.11 Path`"
-- Create a directory called *include* inside *deps* and copy the contents of the include directories of GLEW, Google Test, Vorbis and Portaudio there.
-- Create a directory called *lib* inside *deps* and copy the .a files from the lib directory of GLEW, the .a files from the Google Test build, the .a files from the Vorbis build (from inside *lib/.libs*) and the .a file from the Portaudio build (from inside *lib/.libs*) there.
+Copy the contents of their include directories to *small3d/deps/include*.
+Copy the .a files from the lib directory of GLEW, the .a files from the Google Test build, the .a files from the Vorbis build (from inside *lib/.libs*) to *small3d/deps/lib*.

+#### Set up Portaudio

+Unzip the Portaudio archive.
+Create a directory called *build1* inside the *portaudio* directory.
+Build the solution using cmake:

+    cd build1
+    cmake ..
+    cmake --build .

+Copy the *libportaudio_static.a* from inside *lib/.libs* of the portaudio archive to *small3d/deps/lib* and the contents of the archive's *include* directory to *small3d/deps/include*.

+#### GLM, Freetype and Bzip2

-- GLM does not require compiling.
-Copy the contents of the *glm* directory from inside the distribution (it is another *glm* directory) to *deps/include*.
+GLM does not require compiling.
+Copy the contents of the *glm* directory from inside the distribution (it is in another *glm* directory) to *deps/include*.

-- Build Freetype.
+Build Freetype.
 You just need to run *./configure* and *make* inside its archive directory.
 Copy the *objs/.libs/libfreetype.a* file to *small3d/deps/lib*.
 Copy the contents of the include directory to *small3d/deps/include*.

-- Build bzip2.
+Build bzip2.
 You just need to run make inside its archive directory.
 Then copy *libbz2.a* to *small3d/deps/lib* and *bzlib.h* to *small3d/deps/include*.

 In the end, the *deps* directory structure should look like this: